Preston High School (Idaho)

 Preston High School is a four-year public secondary school in Preston, Idaho, the only traditional high school in the Preston School District #201.
 The school colors are blue, white, and gold and the mascot is a Native American.

 The school was one of the primary filming locations for the 2004 hit movie Napoleon Dynamite; the film's director, Jared Hess, graduated from Preston in 1997.

 Athletics

-Preston competes in athletics in IHSAA Class 4A in the Great Basin (East) Conference with Pocatello and Century of Pocatello.
-Longtime in Class A-2 and its successor 3A, Preston moved up to 4A in 2004.
+Preston competes in athletics in IHSAA Class 4A in the 4A South East Idaho Conference with [American Falls High School American Falls and Bear Lake High School Montpelier, Idaho)Bear Lake of Montpelier.
+Snake River High School Snake River Longtime in Class A-2 and its successor 3A, Preston moved up to 4A in 2004.